Supporters of trans rights at a Pride parade in Scotland last year | David Cheskin/PA Archive/PA Images. All rights reserved

 I really hope the GRA reforms will go through – but I cannot wait for this to be over so that we can start focusing on the real issues at hand.

 These issues include unacceptably long waiting lists to receive trans-related healthcare; media silence over the brutal murder of Naomi Hersi, a trans woman of colour; and a raft of worrying statistics.

 In the UK, two in five trans people have experienced a hate crime; 25% have been homeless at some point in their lives; 12% have been physically attacked by a colleague or customer; up to 45% of trans youth have attempted suicide.

 While the relentless media debate rages, in which we are constantly vilified or all made responsible for a few bad apples, it is easy to feel hopeless.

-As a campaigner outspoken about trans rights, I get harassed on social media every day.
-I also get invited onto TV programmes to argue with people who think I’m nothing but a misogynistic bloke in a frock (confession: I don’t own a single frock.
+As a campaigner who is outspoken about trans rights, I get harassed on social media every day.
+I also get invited on to TV programmes to argue with people who think I’m nothing but a misogynistic bloke in a frock (confession: I don’t own a single frock.
 Do I have to hand in my membership card to womanhood?).